VinceGHER/self_supervised_cot_estimation/README.md

 ## License

-This project is licensed under the License at the root of the project (See `LICENSE`).
+This project is licensed under the License at the root of the project (see `LICENSE`).

 ## Contact